rduenasf/birding/docs/birds/blkpho.md

 scientific_name: "Sayornis nigricans"
 order: "Passeriformes"
 family: "Tyrannidae (Tyrant Flycatchers)"
 description: "Sayornis nigricans is a species of bird in the Tyrannidae (Tyrant Flycatchers) family.
-It has been observed 40 times.
+It has been observed 47 times.
+It has been photographed.
 It has been recorded."
 species_group: "Tyrant Flycatchers: Pewees, Kingbirds, and Allies"
 species_code: "blkpho"

 sidebar_position: 37
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Tyrannidae (Tyrant Flycatchers)
   - Tyrant Flycatchers - Pewees, Kingbirds, and Allies
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---